dorgonman/HorizonUIPluginDemo/readme.md

 - Refactor: Use TSoftObjectPtr for assets refenence in StyleInfo
 - BugFix: SegmentStyleList are overrided by one of StyleInfoClassList
 - BugFix: Style referenced assets are not loaded in some case
+- BugFix: Break all for non english character in TextOverflowWarpNormal_Implement

 *4.18.0
 - NEW: Implement Hypertext for HorizonDialogueMsgTextBlock：you will be able to use all button's features in dialogue segments.